marcinjedrzejowski/PoS-Tagger/README.md

 ![Model_Architecture](img/model_architecture.png)

+**Figure 2:** Schema of model architecture.

 ## Preprocessing

-Sentences longer than 128 words are preprocessed and removed during the training and evaluation of the models to simplify processing.
+Sentences longer than 128 words and multiwords are preprocessed and removed during the training and evaluation of the models to simplify processing.

 ## Usage